Siren Test Monitoring is back starting this Saturday.

 Update: The siren test is on for today (Saturday Nov 4, 2023) – there is still time to sign up to monitor one of the sirens.
 Go to the Events calendar and click on the “SIREN TEST MONITORING” event.

-To sign up to monitor a Williamson Co. siren test, please use this link.
+To sign-up to monitor a siren, please follow this link:

-You will receive an e-mail after you submit the sign-up form; this e-mail will contain a link to a results form for your selected siren.
-On the day of the test use this form to report whether the siren went off, at what time and for how long etc.
+You will receive an e-mail after you submit the sign-up form; this e-mail will contain a link to a web-based survey form for your selected siren.
+Use this form to report whether the siren went off, at what time and for how long etc.

 Remember to check your e-mail for the link to the survey to report the results of your monitoring.